it-acad/JOM_Inherintance_Polymorphism/README.md

 Create a maxDuration() method of the MyUtils class to return a list of Students with maximum duration of study and Workers with maximum experience.
 ---
-For example, for a given list
+For example, for a given list:

 * [Person [name=Ivan],
 * Student [name=Petro, studyPlace=University, studyYears=3],